louhz/robogs/robogs/readme.md

 pip install -r requirement.txt

-this will install all the real2sim necessary information
+this will install all the real2sim necessary information other than stablenormal and colmap

-please also run structure from motion (colmap or glomap)

-and stablenormal seperately from the original repo